sachinrawat2207/quantumSolver/paper.md

 where, $\Psi(\vec{r},t)$ is the macroscopic complex wave function,  $m$ is the atomic mass, $V(\vec{r},t)$ is the trapping potential, $g=\frac{4\pi\hslash^2a_s}{m}$ is the nonlinear interaction parameter and $a_s$ denotes the scattering length for the interaction of the atomic particles.

 # Statement of Need
+Quantum Solver is robust and easy to use and having capablities of running for both GPU and CPU.
+Quantum solver is specifically designed to study the quantum turbulence in Bose-Einstein condendates.
+There are no pakages available to solve GPE for python which can run on a GPU however there exist other packages which includes GPELab[@Antoine2014], and cuda enbled GPUE[@schloss2018gpue] available to solve GPE.

 # Numerical Scheme and functionalities